 Image via Wikipedia

 I went with mum last week to visit her oncologist.
 It had been about 6 weeks since her previous visit.
-Early in the year regular chemo was scheduled for her, but after each dose her blood levels went into meltdown.
-Every week she would have her blood tested to see if her blood had recovered sufficiently to begin the chemo again: every week the answer was no. The result was that even though we’re nearly halfway through the year mum has only had three sessions of chemo when 12-15 might have been expected.
+Early in the year, regular chemo was scheduled for her, but her blood levels went into meltdown after each dose.
+Every week she would have her blood tested to see if her blood had recovered sufficiently to begin the chemo again: every week, the answer was no. The result was that even though we’re nearly halfway through the year, mum has only had three sessions of chemo when 12-15 might have been expected.

 It’s still very hard to comprehend that mum has cancer she will die from.
 She seems pretty well.
 She shows few outward signs of it.
 And she’s been my mother all my life: how can that possibly cease?